ndf-zz/remootio-adapter/README.md

 ### Scheduled Feeding

-If a number of feeds per day is specified, the hoist will lower from the home position to P1 after a randomly chosen interval, roughly "feeds/day" times a day.
+If a number of feeds per week is specified, the hoist will lower from the home position to P1 after a randomly chosen interval, roughly "feeds/week" times a week and provided there is enough charge in the battery to retract.

 The hoist will remain at P1 until feed time minutes have elapsed, then retract to the home position.
 Manual operation "down" or